dougluce/kvs.io/README.md

 # kvsio

-Kvs.io provides a monitorable key-value store organized into buckets and stored redundantly.
+A monitorable key-value store written in [LiveScript](livescript.net).
+Data is organized into buckets and stored redundantly.
 The system stores data securely using only browser-based HTML without the need for any complex set-up.

 ## Principles